-CBD definition Explanation in IPPC context 1) the assessment of the consequences of the introduction and of the likelihood of establishment of an alien species using science-based information (i.e., risk assessment), and 2) the identification of measures that can be implemented to reduce or manage these risks (i.e., risk management), taking into account socio-economic and cultural considerations probability of establishment and spread , within an area , of an alien species ( CBD ) that has entered that area , 2) evaluation of the associated
+CBD definition Explanation in IPPC context 1) the assessment of the consequences of the introduction and of the likelihood of establishment of an alien species using science-based information (i.e. risk assessment), and 2) the identification of measures that can be implemented to reduce or manage these risks (i.e. risk management), taking into account socio-economic and cultural considerations an area , of an alien species (CBD) that has